Sahar-E/NeRF-and-DietNeRF/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 #  Demo Videos
-For more videos, please check out the powerpoint presentation found in the link above (The videos there are 60FPS).
+For more videos, please check out the powerpoint presentation found in the link above (The videos there are 60FPS.
+I recommend entering "Slide Show" full screen mode.
+That way the videos will auto start in the presentation).

 ![drill_nerf](demo_videos/drill_nerf.gif)